 3.3 The information and documentation required in relation to OSS form part of the documentation relating to the Standard Software in accordance with chapter A, Part I, section 4.1 b) of these Contractual Conditions.

 4. Protection against the unauthorised reproduction of the software (measures and mechanisms)

 4.1 To protect its intellectual property, CIDEON may include hardware or software copy protection in all its deliveries and services.

-4.2 The Customer shall use the Software and all its components exclusively as intended and contractually agreed and shall, in particular, keep the surrendered hardware copy protection (dongle) carefully and safe from access by third parties.
-“Third parties” for the purposes of this provision do not include the Customer’s employees or other persons who stay with the Customer for the contractual use of the contractual objects.
+4.2 The Customer shall use the Software and all its components exclusively as intended and contractually agreed and shall, in particular, keep the surrendered hardware copy protection or hardlock, respectively (dongle), carefully and safe from access by third-parties.
+“Third-parties” for the purposes of this provision do not include the Customer’s employees or other persons who stay with the Customer for the contractual use of the contractual objects.

 4.3 The Customer may not modify or remove copyrights notices, marks and/or control numbers or characters of CIDEON or the respective licensor/manufacturer.

 4.4 CIDEON may, at reasonable intervals, audit whether the deliveries and services are used in accordance with these Contractual Conditions.
 To this end, CIDEON may request information from the Customer, in particular, regarding the period and scope of the use of deliveries and services, and may inspect the Customer’s books and records, as well as the Customer’s hardware and software.
 For that purpose, CIDEON shall be granted access to the Customer’s business premises during usual business hours and be allowed to use software of CIDEON in that respect.
 CIDEON shall notify the Customer of any such audit in writing in good time in advance.